eyaldavidszt/restaurant-page/README.md

 A restaurant informational page!
 Done to learn about webpack and module bundling mainly.

-The code ended up being really messy, due to me not understanding webpack well before starting.
+The code ended up being really messy, due to me not understanding webpack well before starting , and also trying to force myself to make every page using *just* JS.
 Design ended up a bit compromised as a result, but still overall happy with how it came out:)